cactusflips2020/Malachite/README.md

 npm start
 ```

+Or just run the install.bat or install.sh file!

 Once it is all set up, head over to http://localhost:3000 to use Malachite on your computer!

 ## Requirements